 |Methods that adjust for known confounding|

-This method may only be sufficient when there are relatively few outcomes (see here).
+This method may only be sufficient for controlling for known confounders when there are relatively few confounders (Schmidt et al., 2016).

-This method may only be sufficient (and less biased) when there are relatively few outcomes (Schmidt et al 2016).
+This method may only be sufficient (and less biased) when there are relatively few confounders (Schmidt et al., 2016).

 |Methods that adjust for unknown confounding|

-A NICE Decision Support Unit technical support document (Faria et al 2015) was produced ‘to help improve the quality of analysis, reporting, critical appraisal and interpretation of estimates of treatment effect from non-RCT studies’.
+A NICE Decision Support Unit technical support document (Faria et al., 2015) has been produced ‘to help improve the quality of analysis, reporting, critical appraisal and interpretation of estimates of treatment effect from non-RCT studies’.
 This document summarises commonly available methods to analyse comparative individual participant data (IPD) from non-RCTs to estimate a treatment effect.
-The document also provides various tools, including an algorithm to help users to select the appropriate method for analysis.
+The document also provides various tools, including an algorithm to help users to select the appropriate method for use in an analysis.

 GetReal simulation on adjusting for confounding

-As part of GetReal, a simulation was performed that examined different methods to adjust for confounding in post-launch settings.
-This simulation found that disease risk score methods may be an alternative to logistic regression when there are low event rates or low numbers of participants in the treatment arm, but even these methods are imperfect.
+As part of the GetReal study, a simulation was performed to examine different methods to adjust for confounding in post-launch settings (Schmidt et al., 2016).
+This simulation reported that methods that use disease risk scores may be a good alternative to logistic regression when there are low event rates or low numbers of participants in the treatment arms, but these methods remain far from perfect.